Deconstruction: Deconstructing History

 Deconstructive readings of history and sources have changed the entire discipline of history.
 In Deconstructing History, Alun Munslow examines history in what he argues is a postmodern age.
 He provides an introduction to the debates and issues of postmodernist history.
 He also surveys the latest research into the relationship between the past, history, and historical practice, as well as articulating his own theoretical challenges.

 The Inoperative Community

 Jean-Luc Nancy argues, in his 1982 book The Inoperative Community, for an understanding of community and society that is undeconstructable because it is prior to conceptualisation.
 Nancy's work is an important development of deconstruction because it takes the challenge of deconstruction seriously and attempts to develop an understanding of political terms that is undeconstructable and therefore suitable for a philosophy after Derrida.
+Nancy's work produced a critique of deconstruction by making the possibility for a relation to the other.
+This relation to the other is called “anastasis” in Nancy's work.

 The Ethics of Deconstruction

 Simon Critchley argues, in his 1992 book The Ethics of Deconstruction, that Derrida's deconstruction is an intrinsically ethical practice.
 Critchley argues that deconstruction involves an openness to the Other that makes it ethical in the Levinasian understanding of the term.